darya-korobenko/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Scrub Github History of Sensitive Data

-I accidentally revealed my sensitive data in Github, so had to clean up the github history.
+I accidentally revealed my sensitive data in Github, so had to clean up the Github history.

 Because of that I also had to deactive my secret access key and create a new one, as a result the variables in Gitpod had to be reset as well.